madnuttah/unbound-docker-stats/README.md

 Download my Zabbix [`template`](https://raw.githubusercontent.com/madnuttah/unbound-docker-stats/main/unbound-stats/Zabbix%20Template%20Unbound%20Statistics.json) and import it into your host in Zabbix.

-Zabbix should display values in `Latest Data` after a little while and you can now begin to configure your Grafana panels as you like.
+Zabbix should display values in `Latest Data` after a little while and you can now begin to configure your Grafana panels or Zabbix graphs as you like.

 If you run in trouble, please verify that the permissions are correct, otherwise fix them accordingly.
 You can always access the running image with `sudo docker exec -ti CONTAINERNAME /bin/sh`.

 I guess there are many things to optimize or to make better, there are no graphs or such for example.
 It's working for me and if you like to contribute, you're most welcome.

-**This was tested only with Zabbix 6.4.**
+**This was tested only with Zabbix 6.4 using the madnuttah/unbound docker image.**